yomaq/nix-config/README.md

 <details>
   <summary>ToDo</summary>

+* Create a module to automatically backup every NixOS machine's /presist/save directories to a signle NixOS nas
-* Detail nixOS install + new device setup
+* Detail new device setup
 * Setup WSL ideally with the option to have nix configured GUI applications as well
 * Create Sunshine NixOS module for remote desktop
 * Work on module to declare non-NixOS vms in NixOS similar to KubeVirt
 * Build a stripped down Template for getting started
 * Decide how to manage a kubernetes cluster alongside my nix hosts
-* Setup Nix Hydra to automatically test new configurations before deploying
-* Setup nixDarwin to auto update?

 </details>